risingwavelabs/risingwave-data-talks-workshop-2024-03-04/workshop.md

 stream-kafka
 ```

+Now we can let that run in the background.

-After that is complete, we have to also create the trip_data table:
+Let's open another terminal to create the trip_data table:
 ```bash
 psql -f risingwave-sql/table/trip_data.sql
 ```